Toggle menu

 The council offer a free trial pack for Real Nappies

-• Upcycle your existing clothes by embellishing, altering and combining them in new ways
+• upcycling your existing clothes by embellishing, altering and combining them in new ways

-• Take unwanted clothes and toys to charity shops
+• taking unwanted clothes and toys to charity shops

-• Take unwanted furniture that is in good condition to a furniture reuse scheme; in West Berkshire there is The Community Furniture Project Newbury
+• taking unwanted furniture that is in good condition to a furniture reuse scheme - in West Berkshire there is The Community Furniture Project Newbury

-• Visit a repair cafe (see further information below)
+• visiting a repair cafe (see further information below)

 Fast fashion is the mass production and quick turnaround of cheap and low quality clothes.
 This comes at a large environmental cost and encourages over-consumption, meaning items are worn only a few times before they are thrown away.

-By following the hierarchy below, starting with buying less, you can stay in fashion whilst reducing the amount of clothes that go to waste:
+By following the tips below, starting with buying less, you can stay in fashion whilst reducing the amount of clothes that go to waste:

-• Buy less - it helps to turn off e-mail or post subscriptions to fashion retailers, thus avoiding that temptation
+• buy less - it helps to turn off email or post subscriptions to fashion retailers, avoiding temptation

-• Have damaged clothing repaired for free at a local Repair Cafe (see further information below) or look into repair schemes run by individual retailers, for example M&S.
+• have damaged clothing repaired for free at a local repair cafe (see further information below) or look into repair schemes run by individual retailers

-• Even for clothing that is beyond repair, certain brands offer a recycling service and a voucher toward your next purchase, for example H&M and Rapanui.
+• even for clothing that is beyond repair, certain brands offer a recycling service and a voucher toward your next purchase

 If you do need to buy something new: